Why do some books “work,” while others don’t? Why do readers ravenously consume one book, while they put down another and forget about it entirely?

-While Conventions are required characters, settings, and other literary elements like tone, mood, or point of view, the “Obligatory Scenes are the must-have elements to pay off the raised expectations of those conventions.”
+While Conventions are elements in a story that set up a change in a protagonist, the “Obligatory Moments are the must-have elements to pay off the raised expectations of those conventions.”

 Or in a dystopian Science Fiction story (all the rage in YA literature these days), there must be a scene where the protagonist who sees things differently (a convention of this sub-Genre) makes a decision that rebels against the system.
 This scene is a non-negotiable.
-And the consequential scene where he or she must suffer for that choice is also obligatory.
+And the consequential scene where they must suffer for that choice is also obligatory.

-This may sound simple in theory, but fulfilling Obligatory Scenes can be difficult.
+This may sound simple in theory, but fulfilling Obligatory Moments can be difficult.

 And this is usually where the amateur author decides that writing within a Story Grid Genre isn’t worth it.
 “I don’t want to write a story full of cliches,” you might think, and then decide to do it on your own.